Mentions

 Filtering

-If you have several entities with similar names, the following features can help find exactly what you want.
+If you have several entries with similar names, the following features can help find exactly what you want.

 Replace each

-(equal) sign at the beginning gets removed from the search, so avoid using=
+@=Gregto find an entry that has exactly that name.
+The=(equal) sign at the beginning gets removed from the search, so avoid using=as the first letter of your entry names.

 Advanced mentions